Khongchai/flutter_dotted_line_array/README.md

 # dotted_line_array

-This Flutter library allows you to draw dotted straight line and arc with the array syntax of html5 canvas.
+This Flutter Canvas library allows you to draw dotted straight line and arc with the array syntax of html5 canvas.

 ## Features